vocksel/code-cop/README.md

 ```

 A `describe()` in this case would be a key + table, and an `it()` would be a
 key + function.

-All Spec modules follow this structure for definning tests.
+The built-in `assert` function is overwritten inside each test case.
+You use it to verify that the condition passed to it is true.
+If it is, it passes.
+You can use as many `assert` calls as you like in a test case.
+If any assertion fails, the case fails too.

+Functions are treated as test cases, and tables are treated as containers for test cases.
+Using tables allows you to break up your test cases based on specific functionality, instead of grouping each case together.

 ## Structuring Tests

 Tests are stored as ModuleScripts under a Folder named `Test` or `Tests` (your choice).
-This Folder will usually live in the same location as the modules being tested.
+It's advised to keep this folder in the same location as the modules being tested.
 For example:

 ![An example showing the hierarchy that could be used for test cases](images/example-structure.png)

-The Hello module contains the code that will be used throughout the game, while TestHello contains test cases to make sure it works properly.
+The `Hello` module contains the code that will be used throughout the game, while `TestHello` contains test cases to make sure it works properly.

 ## Running Tests